Tree-Ring Society

 • PC laptop

-• Field clothes including boots
+• Field clothes including boots, hats, and layers for colder weather

-• Sleeping bag and pillow w/ pillow case or twin bedding (it can be chilly on the mountain!)
+• Sleeping bag and pillow w/ pillow case or twin bedding

-• Bath Towel
+• Bath Towel and Shower Shoes

 • Increment borer if you have one